 You might not have a location you want within reasonable driving distance from home.
-One thing I often do is an over night photo trip.
-Often, I just camp in the back of my truck.
+One thing I often do is an overnight photo trip.
+Typically, I just camp in the back of my truck.
 I’ve also been known to set up a tent really quick.
 And if it’s too hot or cold for camping, just grab a room somewhere.
-This way you are in much closer proximity to the desired location.
-Also, a two-day trip offers additional photo opportunities both going to your overnight destination and coming back.
+This way, you are in much closer proximity to the desired location.
+Moreover, a two-day trip offers additional photo opportunities both going to your overnight destination and coming back.

 Tripod features 101

 The most important aspect of a goof tripod is sturdiness.
 Cheap tripods are flimsy and wiggle around if you touch them.
-That’s no good, and a waste of money in the long run.
-If you plan on carrying that any distance, it’s also going to need to be lightweight.
+That’s no good, and a waste of money eventually.
+If you intend to carry that any distance, it’s also going to need to be lightweight.
 Many tripods come in Aluminum and Carbon Fiber models.
 Aluminum is fine as long as it meets the sturdiness requirement.
 If your tripod is rock solid when opened up, you are good to go.
 If it wiggles or wobbles, this is not good.

 Don’t touch that camera

 For long exposures, touching the camera is no good.
 You’re going to need a remote shutter release, so you can snap photos without touching.